 Friction Mapping has become a reliable standard for gaining tangible customer intelligence, along with an understanding of how we can get a reliable, holistic view of the end-to-end experience fairly rapidly to then use as the framework for ideation.
 During this workshop, Head of Design Karl Randay and his team will cover:

 - What are the different methods for Journey Mapping and where best to use them

 - How Friction Mapping can be used as a primer for different kinds of project and client

 - How we use common tools and methods to build Friction Maps

 - An example of where we’ve used Friction Mapping with clients to understand their customer journeys

 - An opportunity to try it out and work together in a design challenge

 This workshop will give you a practical understanding of the potential for using Friction Mapping, how it can benefit a wide range of different projects to spot opportunities and better uncover the customer journey, but also how they can be made flexible and easily scale to suit any situation or client.
 This will give you invaluable insights into how you can integrate them with your existing processes, run them as part of a Sprint, or find alternative ways of putting them together that better suits your toolset.

-- One place at the Friction Mapping workshop at 383 from 10am until 4pm
+- One place at the Friction Mapping workshop at 383 from 10am - 4pm

-- Lunch and all materials you’ll need for the day
+- All course materials required for the day